 Courses proposed for GE status are now granted such approval in only one GE area, such as in Social Sciences or in Values and Culture, but not in both.
 In the past, some courses were given status in more than one GE area in part because area descriptions and outcomes overlapped.

 Courses in the program must offer consistency of instruction and focus.
-When a department or instructor substantially changes a course’s content, instructional design, size, or other central element, the course must be reviewed as a new offering by the General Education Curriculum Committee.
+When a department or instructor substantially changes a course’s content, instructional design, size, or other central elements, the course must be reviewed as a new offering by the General Education Curriculum Committee.

-Courses approved for the GE CLAS Core should be readily available to students and must be an integral part of course offerings.
+Courses approved for the GE CLAS Core should be readily available to students and must be an integral part of the CLAS course offerings.
 Ordinarily, courses offered less frequently than once every two years will be removed from the program.